 Black-Eyed Peas

 Black-eyed peas are vegetables that taste similar to white beans and achieve a velvety texture once cooked.
 While they’re called peas, they’re actually legumes containing edible seeds and pods.
-This plant-based protein is a unique ingredient perfect for making a variety of dishes including soups, stews, salads, and rice dishes.
+It’s a unique ingredient perfect for making a variety of dishes including soups, stews, salads, and rice dishes.

 We’re using dried black-eyed peas for our recipe because we usually keep them in stock but it’s available, fresh, dried, and canned at the grocery store.
 If you can get your hands on some fresh ones, they cook faster than the dried variety and are a bit sweeter, and hold up their form better when cooked.